Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Within Vrugt's work, it is clear that she disapproved of the situation and the idea that people should be dependent on each other.
 It is often this very dependence, intensified by the pressures of marriage, that would damage the lives of her characters the most.

-While it was not uncommon for lesbians to marry at the time, Vrugt chose not to and was vocal about this choice.
+While it was not uncommon for lesbians to marry men at the time, Vrugt chose not to and was vocal about this choice.
 So much so that she began to be associated with queerness as a whole.
 Wearing traditionally masculine clothing and riding around on a motorcycle, she was indeed the perfect lesbian image to many people.
 Because of this, a woman leaving one of her books out was said to have been a signal that the woman was queer herself.

 Her reputation did not come without significant backlash, including a mock trial of one of her books that deeply offended Vrugt.
 While few people could say her work was of low quality, there was still a significant critical reaction to the taboo subjects she covered.